Global Health Electives for Internal Medicine Residents

 Residents who take a global health elective develop and practice cross-cultural communication and examination skills; learn to identify and appreciate the cultural and social determinants of health-related needs and behavior; and deepen their understanding of global health disparities and tropical diseases.

-You learn to provide clinical services or conduct research in resource-limited settings, gain an understanding of the ethical issues involved in working with underserved populations, and acquire leadership skills to improve healthcare delivery both abroad and at home.
+Residents learn to provide clinical services or conduct research in resource-limited settings, gain an understanding of the ethical issues involved in working with underserved populations, and acquire leadership skills to improve healthcare delivery both abroad and at home.

 The program accepts a select group of residents each year through a competitive application process and provides a full salary, benefits, and a travel stipend.